guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/Containers/Docker.md

 >```
 >Docker Compose will tech the MariaDB image automatically from Docker Hub.

-command: This key lets override the default command for the environment.
+<strong style="color: #d65d0e">command:</strong> This key lets override the default command for the environment.
 This is useful when you need o specify how the container should start.

 ```yaml
 command: npm start
 ```

-build/context: It defines either a path do a directory containing a Dockerfile, or a URL to a git repository.
+<strong style="color: #d65d0e">build/context:</strong> It defines either a path do a directory containing a Dockerfile, or a URL to a git repository.

 >[!example]
 >```yaml